How to Spot an Emotionally Unavailable Partner

 Author Tracy Smith

-Entering a new relationship can be both thrilling and scary at the same.
+Entering a new relationship can be both thrilling and scary at the same time.
 The possibility that things will progress and evolve into a long-term commitment may excite you, but it’s hard to ignore the risk that you may end up getting hurt.
-One common fear in new relationships is that your new partner is emotionally unavailable.
+One common fear in new relationships is that your new partner is emotionally unavailable, and it can be difficult to realize when this is the case.

 emotionally unavailable partner